Pride leads to disgrace,

 First, know that pride doesn’t mean that we are not self-assured.
-Pride takes on a very different demeanor than someone who knows whom they are in Christ and know the purpose for which they enjoy a particular gift set.
-Self-assurance isn’t pride when it is properly measured by what you are called to do – it is actually being faithful to God and the vocation or cause which he has for you.
+Pride takes on a very different demeanor than someone who knows who they are in Christ and know the purpose for which they enjoy a particular gift set.
+Self-assurance isn’t pride when it is properly measured by what you are called to do – it is actually faithful to God and the vocation or cause he has for you.

 Pride means to act presumptuously – to assume a position without securing it by proven ability.
 You may get the position, but a lack of ability to perform will disgrace you.

 Secondly, humility is not self-abasement.
 Walking with your head down and always casting disparaging remarks upon yourself is not only unbecoming and embarrassing – it is actually a type of pride in reverse.
 Seeking constant affirmation is a type of pride.
-Needing the accolades of man have proven to be a snare to many men.
+Needing the accolades of man has proven to be a snare to many men.

-For an example, when David stepped forward to challenge the giant-warrior Goliath, Eliab accused him of being prideful.
-David wasn’t prideful; he was self-assured because he knew his cause and he also had a proven track record – he had fought a lion, a bear, and with the help of God, he would defeat the giant.
+For example, when David stepped forward to challenge the giant-warrior Goliath, Eliab accused him of being prideful.
+David wasn’t prideful; he was self-assured because he knew his cause, and he also had a proven track record – he had fought a lion, a bear, and with the help of God, he would defeat the giant.

 On the other hand, Goliath arrogantly assumed mastery because of his size and strength.
 His boasting brought him to a sudden and swift beheading.

 Remember:Don’t confuse pride with self-assurance.
 Also, don’t confuse humility with self-abasement.
 Click To Tweet

 Know someone who would enjoy receiving The Daily Champion?

 Please share this post with your friends and invite them to signup to receive The Daily Champion every day by email using the form below.